cjordan/kvis-setup/README.md

 Here are some examples of usage:

-+ `kvis-wide.rb` - open kvis and layout in a "wide" configuration
++ `kvis-wide.rb` - open kvis, then layout in a "wide" configuration
 + `kvis-wide.rb -h` - help
 + `kvis-wide.rb -d` - see each command passed to xdotool for debugging
 + `kvis-wide.rb -n` - do not open kvis with the script, but layout an open kvis anyway